Academic Magnet High School: Curriculum

 To graduate, students are required to fulfill a 120-hour service requirement, take (and pass) at least four Advanced Placement (AP) courses throughout their high school career, and complete AP Research and AP Seminar, as a replacement to the formerly used senior thesis.

 Recognition

 In the May 19, 2008 Newsweek cover story, Academic Magnet High School was ranked 7th among national public high schools based on an index consisting of the quotient of AP exams taken by all students and the quantity and quality of graduating seniors.
 In 2013, it was recognized by U.S. News & World Report as the 7th best high school in the nation.

 In April 2019, U.S. News & World Report recognized Academic Magnet High School as the best high school in the nation.
 The school was ranked number one among more than 17,000 public high schools.
 In April 2020, April 2021, and April 2022, U.S. News & World Report recognized Academic Magnet High School as the second best high school in the nation.

+In fall 2023, U.S. News & World Report continued to recognize Academic Magnet High School as one of the top public schools in the nation, ranked number seven among almost 20,000 public high schools.